We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 #15 Organic search traffic

-This metric tracks how many visitors find you through search engines without paid ads.
-It's your SEO report card—optimize your keywords, boost content relevance, and refine your SEO strategy to climb the search rankings.
+This metric tracks how many website visitors find you through search engines without paid ads.
+It's your SEO report card—optimize your keywords, boost content relevance, and refine your SEO marketing plan to climb the search rankings and dominate search engines.

 Why is organic traffic so important?
 It's a long-term play—you won't have to keep throwing cash at paid campaigns.